Center Leadership and Staff

 Grace Marasco-Plummer

-Program and Research Development1119 Peacock Hall(828) 262-7514Grace handles a variety of program and research development activities including funding opportunity identification, research team building, concept and program development and related workshops and events.
+Program and Research Development1119 Peacock HallGrace handles a variety of program and research development activities including funding opportunity identification, research team building, concept and program development and related workshops and events.
 She also supports the directors of the Appalachian Energy Center and the RIEEE to develop and cultivate partnerships and external collaborations.
 Her general interests lie at the food/energy nexus and include sustainability education and the role of human agency in environmental exploitation.
-She holds an undergraduate degree in International Business and Asian Studies from the College of Charleston and a Master of Arts in Human Geography from Appalachian State.
+She holds an undergraduate degree in international business and Asian studies from the College of Charleston and a Master of Arts in Human Geography from Appalachian State.

 -